-NURS 4283 MENTAL HEALTH NURSING
+NURS 4282 MENTAL HEALTH NURSING

 A study of evidence-based nursing care of patients with mental illness.
 Developmental, socio- cultural, psychological, and situational aspects of life that impact the mental health of individuals, families, and communities are explored.
 Special emphasis is given to the delivery of relationship-centered care within a holistic framework as it applies to mental health promotion, maintenance, and restoration.
 Principles of communication as an intervention to develop therapeutic relationships are emphasized.
-Prerequisites: Level II courses.
+Prerequisites: Successful completion of fall senior nursing courses.
 Spring.

-NURS 4285 NURSING INTERNSHIP
+NURS 4584 NURSING INTERNSHIP

 This clinical course is designed to help students develop skills of patient care management.
 Acute care settings will be used to provide coordination of care to an appropriate patient caseload.
 Additionally, students may be asked to participate in hospital unit meetings, projects, etc., as suggested by the student's clinical preceptor.
-Prerequisite: successful completion of all fall Level III courses.
-Level III.
+Prerequisite: successful completion of all fall senior courses.
 Spring.